TriplyDB/Documentation/docs/triplydb-js/index.md

       <dt><code>'private'</code></dt>
       <dd>The query can only be accessed by the <a href='#account'><code>Account</code></a> object for which it is created.</dd>
       <dt><code>'internal'</code></dt>
-      <dd>The query can only be accessed by people who are logged into the TriplyDB catalog (denoted by the value of environment variable <code>TRIPLYDB_URL</code>).
+      <dd>The query can only be accessed by people who are logged into the TriplyDB instance (denoted by the value of environment variable <code>TRIPLYDB_URL</code>).
       <dt><code>'public'</code></dt>
       <dd>The query can be accessed by everybody.</dd>
     </dl>